dankelley/dankelley.github.io/_posts/2014-01-18-using-the-plyr-package.md

 ##  19.71  19.93 20.64 63.18   100
 {% endhighlight %}

-indicate such a difference too small to be of much interest, at least in this case.
+suggesting a difference too small to be of much practical interest.

 # Discussion